 pvDesign uses the characteristics of the chosen equipment along with the desired DC/AC ratio and preferred strings/box to determine the block sizes within the plant.
 This is done to optimize the use of space and meet the electrical requirements specified by the user.

-You can preview the layout of your PV plant by going to the Layout tab at any point during the design process.
+You can preview the layout of your PV plant at any point during the design process.

 For fixed structures, the layout will look like this, with the structures oriented E-W: